-In summary, we have derived criterions for the occurrence of "superradiant" (i.e., photon condensate) states in electron systems coupled to a spatially varying electromagnetic field.
+In summary, we have derived criterions for the occurrence of "superradiant" (i.e. photon condensate) states in electron systems coupled to a spatially-varying electromagnetic field.

 In three spatial dimensions, the criterion, reported in Eq.
 (36), is identical to the Condon criterion for the occurrence of magnetic domains.
 The Zeeman coupling of the electronic spin degrees of freedom to the cavity field leads to the criterion in Eq.
-(70) and implies that in a real material one needs to know both orbital and spin nonlocal response functions to make quantitative predictions on the occurrence of a photon condensate phase.
+(70) and implies that in a real material one needs to know both orbital and spin non-local response functions to make quantitative predictions on the occurrence of a photon condensate phase.

 Finally, the condition for the occurrence of photon condensates in 2D systems embedded in quasi-2D cavities is reported in Eq.
 (101) and poses severe bounds on the observability of this phenomenon.
 We have indeed shown that in order to satisfy this criterion in the quasi-homogeneous limit, one needs to hunt for materials with a divergent orbital paramagnetic character.
-A few possibilities have been discussed in Sec.
+A few possibilities have been discussed in Sect.
 IV A.

-While we have made no assumptions on the electromagnetic field, we have taken the electron system at hand to be homogeneous, i.e., we have worked with the so-called "jellium model" [14].
+While we have made no assumptions on the electromagnetic field, we have taken the electron system at hand to be homogeneous, i.e. we have worked with the so-called "jellium model"14.
 Furthermore, relativistic Hamiltonian terms, such as spin-orbit coupling, have been neglected.
 In the future we plan to extend our investigations of photon condensate states to more general model Hamiltonians, especially ones that transcend the assumption of homogeneity.

-The prediction of the possible coexistence in strongly correlated materials of exotic orders and photon condensate states requires accurate microscopic theories of the nonlocal orbital and spin response functions that take into account the role of electron-electron interactions.
+The prediction of the possible coexistence in strongly correlated materials of exotic orders and photon condenWe thank Pierre Nataf and Denis Basko for useful discussions.